trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/AccountShippingCountryComparator.md

 # AccountShippingCountryComparator

-An example implementation of Comparator Interface
-In this example we show how to sort all the accounts by their country names in alphabetical order
+An example implementation of the Comparator Interface In this example we show how to sort all the accounts by their country names in alphabetical order